graphql/graphiql/packages/graphiql-react/README.md

 const schema = useGraphiQL(state => state.schema);
 ```

-All context properties are documented using JSDoc comments.
+All store properties are documented using TSDoc comments.
 If you're using an
-IDE like VSCode for development these descriptions will show up in auto-complete
+IDE like VSCode for development, these descriptions will show up in auto-complete
 tooltips.
 All these descriptions can also be found in the
 [API Docs](https://graphiql-test.netlify.app/typedoc/modules/graphiql_react.html).